dumpeldown/tcx-hr-merger/README.md

 - Python 3 is installed
 - Obtain the heartrate data from the watch as a .json file.
 This can be done by exporting the activity from the Garmin Connect website.
 Curently, the heartrate data can only be obtained manually.
 Navigate to https://connect.garmin.com/modern/heart-rate/2025-02-23/0 (replace with your activity date), open the deveoper console (F12), go to network tab, reload the page and search for ``dailyheartrate`` in the network requests.
 Go to the response tab and copy the `heartRateValues` value.
 Finally, save the value to a .json file.
 - Obtain the activity data from the cycling-computer as a .tcx file.
 This can be done by exporting the activity from the Garmin Connect website.
-- Run `python3 mergeHR2tcx.py` with the parameters:
+- Run `python mergeHR2tcx.py` with the parameters:
 ````
 positional arguments:
   original_tcx  The original TCX file